 The A&AePortal is an authoritative eBook resource that features important works of scholarship in the history of art, architecture, decorative arts, photography, and design.
-Discover important art and architectural history scholarship from some of the world’s finest publishers and museums
+The site includes many out-of-print titles, key backlist, and recent releases from some of the world’s finest academic and museum publishers

 Produced in collaboration with the UCLA Ethnomusicology Archive, the material in this collection includes thousands of audio field recordings and interviews, educational recordings, film footage, field notebooks, slides, correspondence and ephemera from over 60 fields of study.

 This database makes available the complete and unabridged diaries of Victor Klemperer, which are among the most important sources of 20th century German history.
 In addition to an edited transcript, the database provides a facsimile of each handwritten diary entry.
 It includes Klemperer’s reflections on Germany and Judaism, humanism and barbarism, and antisemitism

 The Middle Eastern & North African Newspapers collection includes publications from across this dynamic region, providing unique insights into the history of individual countries, as well as broad viewpoints on key historic events from the late nineteenth century through the present.
 Key topics include the decline of colonialism, the collapse of the Ottoman Empire, the Suez Crisis, the Cold War, the rise of the petroleum industry, twentieth-century pan-Arab movements, both World Wars, the establishment of the state of Israel, the Iran-Iraq War, and the recent Arab Spring